kroxylicious/kroxylicious.github.io/index.markdown

 layout: index
 ---
-*Kroxylicious* is a project aiming to provide an open source pluggable framework for writing network proxies that understand the Apache Kafka® protocol.
+*Kroxylicious* is a project aiming to provide an open source pluggable framework for writing network proxies that understand the Apache Kafka&#174; protocol.

 <br />